ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/add_advanced/fonts.md

 ---
 $title: Adding fonts
 $order: 6
 description: 'You can embed custom fonts into your AMP page in two ways: 1.
-Through a `<link>` tag: for white-listed font providers only.
-2. By using...'
+Through a <link> tag: for white-listed font providers only.
+2. By using ...'
 ---

 In AMP, to keep the load times of documents as fast as possible, you cannot include external stylesheets.
 However, there is one exception to this rule&mdash;**fonts**.